FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 As you can see from the code above, when instantiating the FusionAuth client, we specified the API key and the web address that points to our running FusionAuth server.
 You will need to provide your own unique values for these parameters.

-Then, we created an variable named `app` that is an instance of the `Application` class, and set the name of the application.
+Then, we created an variable named `app` that is an instance of the `Application` class and set the name of the application.
 We then passed this object to the constructor of the `ApplicationRequest` class.

 Notice that the Java client returns a `ClientResponse` object that contains everything that happened while communicating with the FusionAuth server.

 Also, we passed the value of the first parameter of the `createApplication` method as `null`.
-This will allow FusionAuth to generate for us a secure random UUID for the newly created application.
+This will allow FusionAuth to generate a secure random UUID for the newly created application.

 Finally, we handle any errors experienced when creating the application on FusionAuth.